trbrc/svelte-inspect/README.md

   import Inspect from 'svelte-inspect';
   const CustomInspect = Inspect.configure({/* configuration */});

-  /* You can also use a named import: import {configure} from 'svelte-inspect';
+  /* Or as a named import:
+  import {configure} from 'svelte-inspect';
   const CustomInspect = configure({/* configuration */});
   */